rubyfu/RubyFu/module_0x3__network_kungfu/dns_enumeration.md

 resolver = Net::DNS::Resolver.new
 query = resolver.query("69.171.239.12", Net::DNS::PTR)
 ```
-If you want to spacify the nameserver(s) to use, it support an array of nameserver
+If you want to specify the nameserver(s) to use, it support an array of nameserver
 ```ruby
 resolver = Net::DNS::Resolver.new(:nameserver => "8.8.8.8")
 ```